sky-larke/site/content/projects/_index.md

 ---
 author: "Erin Park"
 title: Projects
-description: "All of my projects sorted by date, past, present, future."
+description: "I sometimes do projects.
+This page is for sorting them all by date; past, present, future."
 layout: archives
 ---